hardiksa/torqueOLD/x/erc20/spec/03_state_transitions.md

 ### 1. Register Coin

 A user registers a native Cosmos Coin.
 Once the proposal passes (i.e is Approvald by governance), the ERC20 module uses a factory pattern to deploy an ERC20 token contract representation of the Cosmos Coin.
 Note that the native Evmos coin cannot be registered, as any coin including "evm" in its denomination cannot be registered.
-Instead the Evmos token can be converted by Nomand's wrapped Evmos (WEVMOS) contract.
+Instead the Evmos token can be converted by Nomand's wrapped Evmos (WTORQUE) contract.

 1. User submits a `RegisterCoinProposal`
 2. Validators of the Evmos Hub vote on the proposal using `MsgVote` and proposal passes